Pacific people in NZ 'hardest hit' by recession

 The Government says this includes apprenticeships for Pacific youth and funding for technology training in schools with high Pacific rolls.

 However, Opposition parties say Pacific people are being let down by a lack of action from the Government.

 Labour's Pacific Island Affairs spokesperson Su'a William Sio says the Government has failed to stem growing inequity and Pacific people are losing out as a result.

 Mr Sio says funding for the Ministry of Pacific Island Affairs has been slashed by $861,000 in this year's Budget and less funding for Pacific employment services, which won't help the situation.

 Pacific Island Affairs Minister Hekia Parata says Mr Sio's claim is incorrect.
 Ms Parata says the 2012 Budget included $653,000 worth of underspends from the previous two years' Budgets, as well as $208,000 for special one-off projects funded by other agencies.

 The Green Party says Pacific children are being let down by a Government that chooses to look the other way when it comes to their welfare.

-Next story in National: Review calls for new professional body for teachers
+Next story in New Zealand: Review calls for new professional body for teachers

 Copyright © 2013, Radio New Zealand